Full Bio

 Short Bio

 Mecca Jamilah Sullivan, Ph.D., is the author of three books: Big Girl a New York Times Editors’ Choice and winner of the Balcones Fiction Prize and the Next Generation Indie Book Award for First Novel; The Poetics of Difference: Queer Feminist Forms in the African Diaspora, winner of the William Sanders Scarborough Prize from the MLA; and the short story collection, Blue Talk and Love, winner of the Judith Markowitz Award from Lambda Literary.
 In her writing, she explores the links between language, imagination, and bodily life in Black queer and feminist experience.
 Her stories and essays have appeared in Best New Writing, The Kenyon Review, Callaloo, Feminist Studies, American Fiction, Prairie Schooner, Crab Orchard Review, TriQuarterly, GLQ: Lesbian and Gay Studies Quarterly, American Literary History, The Scholar and Feminist, American Quarterly, Public Books, Ebony.com, TheRoot.com, BET.com, and others.
 A BBC Radio 2 Book Club pick and a New York Times Paperback Row selection, Big Girl was named a best books feature by TIME, Essence, People, Vulture, Ms, Goodreads, Booklist, She Reads, The Root, Library Reads, Glamour UK, Vogue France, and others.
 Her work has earned support and honors from the Bread Loaf Writers Conference, Yaddo, Hedgebrook, Millay Arts, the Institute for Citizens and Scholars, the Mellon Foundation, the Center for Fiction, the Schomburg Center for Research in Black Culture, and the National Endowment for the Arts.
-Born and raised in Harlem, NY, she is Associate Professor of English at Georgetown University and lives in Washington DC.
+Born and raised in Harlem, NY, she is Professor of English at Georgetown University and lives in Washington DC.

 100-word Bio

 Mecca Jamilah Sullivan, Ph.D., is the author of three books: Big Girl a New York Times Editors’ Choice and winner of the Balcones Fiction Prize and the Next Generation Indie Book Award for First Novel; The Poetics of Difference: Queer Feminist Forms in the African Diaspora, winner of the William Sanders Scarborough Prize from the MLA; and the short story collection, Blue Talk and Love, winner of the Judith Markowitz Award from Lambda Literary.
 She has earned honors from Bread Loaf, the Institute for Citizens and Scholars, the Mellon Foundation, the Center for Fiction, the NEA and others.
-Originally from Harlem, NY, she is Associate Professor of English at Georgetown University in Washington DC.
+Originally from Harlem, NY, she is Professor of English at Georgetown University in Washington DC.